Christian Rules, Laws

 Christian beliefs are probably better supported by ancient

-documentation, including from secular (non religous) sources, than any
+documentation, including from secular (non religious) sources, than any

-Christians with regard to guidance.
-We have only to read of those actions in
+Christians for guidance.
+Indeed, we have only to read of those actions in

 should lead our own lives.
 He gave examples of how we should structure